lars1050/csc321-s25/04_simple_gui/README.md

 - Issue #2: The font of the label for the play button is too big.
 Change it to 24.
 Also, make it a different color.

 - Issue #3: The textbox (in SimpleGUIApp) needs a label to display the acceptable range for the user input.
 Add the text label ABOVE the textbox that states "Enter a value between 0 and 100."
+Notice that in SimpleGUIApp at lines 85-87, there is the creation of the label for the value the user has entered in.
+Create another label, using these lines as a template, to add a label above the textbox.

 - Issue #4: Add functionality to the minus button in the ActionListener in ButtonsController.
 The plus button is complete and can be used as a model for minus.